 UX/UI design is when the future app’s screens are designed according to the brand’s color schemes and style, and the app’s prototype is created.

-Development and testing stage is led by developers and is focused on programming the app, testing the code, and bug fixing.
+Development and testing prod is led by developers and is focused on programming the app, testing the code, and bug fixing.

 App release.
 The application becomes available in stores, while (in case it has been developed by outsourced developers) its support is handed to the in-house team.